The Undergraduate Experience

 - The requirements for the student's major must be completed (student must be matriculated).

-- A minimum grade point average of 2.000 overall and 2.000 in the major program requirements must be earned.
+- A minimum grade point average of 2.000 overall and 2.000 in the major and minor program requirements must be earned.

 - A minimum of 45 credits must be completed at MCLA; a minimum of one half of the courses in a student's major must be taken through MCLA.